vjunior1981/100-days-of-code/r1-log.md

 1. Just watched some videos and did some labs in the KodeKloud platform.
 ---

+### R1D3 - 20220309
+**Today's Progress**: Did a lot of classes in the KodeKloud training, but I'm really bad trying to read code. :/

+**Thoughts** I need to practice and learn how to read code better.
+Things like loops, conditions, if, while, etc...
+I start reading the code and at the second iteration I don't have idea what is the value of the variable now. :/

+**Link(s) to work**
+1. Just watched some videos and did some labs in the KodeKloud platform.
+---

 <!---
 # 100 Days Of Code - Log